PayDock/e-commerce-powerboard-commercetools-npm/README.md

 });
 ```

-for cart item information pass the object of this structure to the setCartItems method.
+2. For cart item information, pass the object of this structure to the setCartItems method.

 ```javascript
 setCartItems([